Masters-Level-Projects/Frightened-Group-Detection-in-a-Crowd/README.md

 run this, otherwise, the other executable functions can be executed for testing purposes.
 2) groupDetection() - Asks for an image and returns sub-groups and the class labels.
 3) checkTestingAccuracy()

+Please note that the code for spectral clustering was taken from: